John C. Raven: Research and theory

 The SPM came into its own with the advent of the Second World War.
 High levels of illiteracy and huge numbers to be tested rendered the use of most other tests unfeasible.
 After some validation exercises had been conducted, a special 20-minute version of the SPM was produced for the military.
 This had the items arranged in a single order of difficulty instead of the usual cyclical presentation.
 The absence of any dependence on language facilitated the diffusion of the tests into military systems throughout the world.
 (One sees the same requirement for language independence in such places as the mines of South Africa today.
 Again, there are many prospective entrants speaking many languages – all differing from that of the test administrator – and the question of whether the test has the same meaning in these different groups becomes serious.)

 Although no further experimental work was pursued with a view to implementing Spearman's injunction to better understand the nature of eductive ability, the Ravens continued to reiterate that the eductive or meaning making ability measured by the RPM tests is a difficult and demanding activity primarily dependent on its affective and conative components and incorporating a great deal of unconscious activity of the kind that later became known as metacognitive activity.
 Consequently, it is not possible to generate the understanding Spearman sought via reductionist studies of the kind brought together in Carroll's book.

-Despite undertaking no further empirical work on the nature of eduction, J. C. Raven did try to extend thinking in the area by developing a theoretical framework which he called the Principles of Individuation and Coordinates of Conduct.
+Despite undertaking no further empirical work on the nature of education, J. C. Raven did try to extend thinking in the area by developing a theoretical framework which he called the Principles of Individuation and Coordinates of Conduct.
 This he regarded as his most important contribution to psychology.